AdrianaCeric/personal-site/README.md

-# Portfolio Starter Kit
+# My personal site

 This portfolio is built with **Next.js** and a library called [Nextra](https://nextra.vercel.app/).
 It allows you to write Markdown and focus on the _content_ of your portfolio.
-This starter includes:
+Includes:

 - Automatically configured to handle Markdown/MDX
 - Generates an RSS feed based on your posts